Learn about the fourth cycle of PIRLS! Assess primary school students' reading comprehension in an international context.

 Progress in International Reading Literacy Study 2011

-The IEA Progress in International Reading Literacy Study (PIRLS) 2011 was the third assessment, after PIRLS 2001 and PIRLS 2006, in a five-year cycle of assessments to measure trends in reading literacy achievement in primary school.
+The IEA Progress in International Reading Literacy Study (PIRLS) 2011 was the third assessment, after PIRLS 2001 and PIRLS 2006, in a five-year cycle of assessments measuring trends in reading literacy achievement in primary school.

-Combining newly developed reading assessment passages and questions for 2011 with a selection of secure assessment passages and questions from 2001 and 2006, the study offered a state-of-the-art assessment of reading comprehension that allowed for the measurement of change since 2001.
+Combining newly developed reading assessment passages and questions for 2011 with a selection of secure assessment passages and questions from 2001 and 2006, the study offered a state-of-the-art assessment of reading comprehension that allowed for measurement of changes since 2001.

 PIRLS 2011 also examined the national policies and practices related to literacy, and included a set of questionnaires for students, parents/caregivers, teachers, and school principals to investigate the experiences that young children have at home and school in learning to read.
 A number of new context questionnaire scales were developed to offer greater insights into home supports and school environments for teaching and learning.
 As PIRLS and TIMSS were both conducted in 2011, countries had the opportunity to assess the same fourth grade students in reading, mathematics, and science.